btasker/influxdb_enterprise_grafana_dashboard/README.md

 Set `Refresh` to `On time range change` and click `Apply`.

-Edit each of the dashboard cells to add the following under the measurement on `r._measurement`
+Edit each of the dashboard cells to add the following under the filter on `r._measurement`
 ```
   |> filter(fn: (r) => r.cluster_id == "${cluster_id}")
 ```